dclausen/accepton-api-docs/source/index.md

 The staging environment should be used for testing.
 Please keep in mind that the data can be deleted at any time.

 To actually process payments, the production environment must be used.
-To switch to production, simply update the URL and corresponding API KEY, and if the moon is in the right (meaning both correct and directional) quadrant of the sky, it should "Just Work"!
+To switch to production, simply update the URL and corresponding API key, and if the moon is in the right (meaning both correct and directional) quadrant of the sky, it should "Just Work"!

 # Getting Started

 First, you'll need to create an account and retrieve your API credentials:

-1. If you haven't done so already, please create an account in the Staging environment [https://staging.accepton.com/sign_up](https://staging.accepton.com/sign_up)
+1. If you haven't done so already, please create an account in the staging environment [https://staging.accepton.com/sign_up](https://staging.accepton.com/sign_up)
-1. Link a payment processor such as Stripe or Braintree
+1. Link a payment processor such as Stripe or PayPal
 1. Retrieve your API key here: [https://staging.accepton.com/admin/user/profile](https://staging.accepton.com/admin/user/profile)

 Next, create a payment form that you'll use to collect payment: